brand-ing/brand-ing/README.md

 I am also very interested in Machine Learning and artificial intelligence.

 I am also very interested in Machine Learning and Artificial Intelligence.
-In my spare time, I enjoy reading and have recently developed a passion for 3D digital art.
+In my spare time, I enjoy reading and have recently developed a passion for 3D digital art and cooking.
 ## 🔭 Projects

 <!-- ## 🌱 Growing in...